top of page

 Mentone Arts Center at the Chuck Sennett Center for the Arts, photo personal collection

-Don't leave Mentone without stopping at the Mentone Arts Center at the Chuck Sennett Center for the Arts to pick up a local art piece.
+Don't leave Mentone without popping into the Mentone Arts Center at the Chuck Sennett Center for the Arts for a local art piece to take back with you.

 Inside Sallie Howard Memorial Baptist Church photo personal collection